Skip to Main Content

 Permit Navigation

-Pro planning with MLIT/JCAB for drone operations via DIPS 2.0, Tokyo Location Box, prefectural film commissions, and temple authorities who often limit commercial filming.
+Our team plans with MLIT/JCAB for drone work via DIPS 2.0, plus Tokyo Location Box, prefectural film commissions, and temple authorities who often limit commercial filming.

 04.